vhive-serverless/vHive/docs/profiling.md

 only one VM needs to be measured to get rid of potential noises from global measurement.
 User can set profile CPU ID and the tool allocates only one VM to the physical core of the CPU.
 Then, the profiler collects counters from the core.

-While the vHive is running, Other processes may interfer the framework.
+While the vHive is running, Other processes may interfere the framework.
 Therefore, all VMs can be bind to a socket.
 If both profile CPU ID and bind socket are set, the CPU ID must be in the socket.

 ## Runtime Arguments